activeloopai/examples/examples/ray/README.md

 ray dashboard ./cluster.yaml
 ```

-* Update locally the code and sync the cluster
+* Update locally the code and sync to the cluster

 ```
 ray rsync-up ./cluster.yaml